neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/10-testing.md

 :::

 The `withContracts` function starts up a fresh network for each test case, compiles all of your smart contracts, deploys them to the local network, pre-configures a `Client` as well as a `DeveloperClient` and creates the smart contract APIs.
-It then passes everything it's setup to an async callback function that you specify where your testing logic should reside.
+It then passes these tools as properties of an object to an async callback function where your testing logic should reside.
 The properties available to your function are:

 ```typescript
 interface TestOptions {